-The number of reports and recommendations sent to the Public Utilities Commission, divided by the number of new filings assigned a docket number.
+Definition: The number of reports and recommendations sent to the Public Utilities Commission, divided by the number of new filings assigned a docket number.

-This measure is an indicator of the effectiveness of the agency to complete its work in a timely fashion.
+Rationale: This measure is one indicator of the effectiveness of the agency to complete its work in a timely fashion.

-Docket book maintained by the Public Service.
+Data Source: Docket book of the Public Utilities Commission.

-From 1990-1992 the Telecommunications Unit was able to complete fewer matters than were filed by the regulated utilities.
+From 1990-1992 the Telecommunications unit was able to complete fewer matters than were filed by the regulated utilities.
 Additional staff members were added in 1992 and 1993 which enabled the division to reduce its backlog in 1993 and 1994.
-With the large increase in filings in 1994 and 1995, the unit has not been able to complete as many matters as those filed in 1995.
+With the large increase in filings in 1996, 1997 and 1998, the unit has fallen behind in its review of less-important filings.